 To get a sense of where you're at, calculate your critical monthly expenses and analyze your current revenue, then measure the amount of disability insurance income you'd need to help support your current standard of living.

-Individual income insurance can be your only disability insurance policy (if your employer does not offer a group policy) or it can act as additional disability insurance, which fills in the gap between your employer-sponsored plan and the amount you need to survive financially if you become unable to work due to a health issue.
+Individual disability insurance can be your only disability insurance policy (if your employer does not offer a group policy) or it can act as additional disability insurance, which fills in the gap between your employer-sponsored plan and the amount you need to survive financially if you become unable to work due to a health issue.

 If you get a long-term policy with a longer elimination period instead of a short-term policy, you would be paying less.
 A "non-cancellable insurance policy" is also a good option since the insurance provider can't cancel coverage even if health conditions change.